Last updated 08 August 2018.

 We want to be transparent when we collect and use personal data and tell you why we need it, which typically includes:

-- Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, restructuring, mergers and acquisitions and other professional services.
-Our services may include reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client.
+- Providing professional advice and delivering reports related to our tax, advisory, audit and assurance, pension scheme administration, restructuring, corporate recovery and insolvency, mergers and acquisitions and other professional services.
+Our services may include reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client

 Do we share personal data with third parties?